zekiyeaydemir/cloudnative-pg/docs/src/declarative_hibernation.md

 $ kubectl annotate cluster <cluster-name> --overwrite cnpg.io/hibernation=off
 ```

-The Pods will be recreated and the cluster operation will be resumed.
+The Pods will be recreated and the cluster will resume operation.